 Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

-There's still a long way to go before any work begins.
-We've already held several community drop-in sessions to share our initial proposals for the work.
-Our most recent drop-in sessions were held in February 2023.
-If you attended, thank you for your feedback and taking the time to come and see us.
+There's still a long way to go before any work begins, we're still in the early stages for Ennerdale and further along with our plans for Crummock Water, Chapelhouse Reservoir and Overwater.
+We've held several rounds of community drop-in sessions (October 2022, February 2023 and September 2023) to share our initial proposals for the work and answer your queries.
+If you've attended these sessions, thank you for taking the time to come and see us.

 We've included answers to the main queries about our proposals in the drop-down panel below, but if you have any further queries, please get in touch using the feedback form

-• For more than 120 years, water for 80,000 homes and businesses in and around the towns of Egremont, Cockermouth and Whitehaven has come from local sources.
-But this area is also home to many rare and protected species.
+For more than 120 years, water for 80,000 homes and businesses in and around the towns of Egremont, Cockermouth and Whitehaven has come from local sources.
+But the waterbodies are also home to many rare and protected species.
 The risk to wildlife, along with the growth of the population means we had to find sources other than Ennerdale Water, Crummock Water, Overwater and Chapelhouse Reservoir.

-We worked with environmental stakeholders including the Environment Agency and Natural England and agreed to stop using these water bodies as a water source by the end of March 2023.
-From then, our West Cumbria abstraction licences are permanently withdrawn and the new water network utilising Thirlmere Reservoir as the water source is fully operational.
+We worked with environmental stakeholders including the Environment Agency and Natural England and stopped using these water bodies as a water source at the end of March 2023.

-We also have a legal agreement between ourselves, Natural England, Environment Agency and DEFRA (Department for Environment, Food and Rural Affairs) under the Habitats Directive to cease abstraction from these water bodies.
+We also have a legal agreement between ourselves, Natural England, Environment Agency and DEFRA (Department for Environment, Food and Rural Affairs) under the Habitats Directive to cease abstraction from these water bodies and carry out the work as required under this project.

 An example of one of these projects is the West East Link Main that connects Liverpool to Manchester, enabling Manchester to be supplied by alternative sources and is therefore less dependent on Thirlmere.

 Thirlmere is a large strategic water source and part of our integrated regional water supply system.
-When the entire new west Cumbria water network is operational, we will be using more of the water from Thirlmere to supply homes and businesses in Cumbria and use capacity at other sources in the south of our region to make up the difference.
+We will be using more of the water from Thirlmere to supply homes and businesses in Cumbria and use capacity at other sources in the south of our region to make up the difference.

 Our Water Resources Management Plan (WRMP) sets out how much water we think our customers need, how much we have available and how we will meet that supply and demand over the next 25 years.